 - it prepares them for their future role as parents, employees and leaders.

-At our schools, we encourage all pupils to contribute positively to school life and the wider community through Play Leaders, Junior Leadership Team, fundraising events and supporting nominated charities.
+At our schools, we encourage all pupils to contribute positively to school life and the wider community through Play Leaders, the School Council, fundraising events and supporting nominated charities.

 PSHE is taught in a variety of ways: as a discrete subject, within circle times, via collective worship and through other curriculum subjects where appropriate, as well as through Forest School, educational visits and community activities.